Organic soya cultivation

 Our dedication bears fruit

 Nowadays, 100 % of our soybeans come from the heart of Europe: We receive excellent tofu soya beans with an especially high protein content from southern and eastern Germany and lower Austria, as well as from the French regions of Alsace and Jura.
 An overall of 75 farmers plant Taifun-Tofu in Central Europe along the 48th latitude in an area of around 1.300 hectares.
-Currently, the areal growth is strongest in Austria.
 We are proud of the diversity of the entreprises that collaborate with us.
 That’s how we guarantee best quality.

 These accomplishments are mainly due to two essential elements: Our close cooperative partnership with the producers and a consistent development of our very own soya seeds for the manufacture of tofu.
 Both of these elements are being looked after by the company's own Agricultural Centre for Soya Bean Cultivation and Development (LZ Soja).